-Benefit:: Accumen has a deep bench of certified program directors and project managers.
-The team adheres to a structured approach, employing the criteria outlined in the globally recognized Project Management Body of Knowledge (PMBOK).
-This structured approach enables establishment of a common framework and execution of best practices.
-Accumen partners with clients through each phase of the project or program life cycle, from initiation to closing.
-With expertise in various knowledge areas, initiatives can be completed within scope, on time, on budget, and with high quality execution.
+Benefit: Accumen has a deep bench of program directors and certified project managers.
+The team leverages a library of structured approaches – including the globally recognized Project Management Body of Knowledge (PMBOK) and the Lean Six Sigma Define-Measure-Analyze-Improve-Control (DMAIC) methodology – applying the appropriate approach and toolset for the need at hand.
+The repeated utilization of each structured approach highlights common risk considerations within the Lab as well as sharing of best practices.
+Accumen partners with clients through each phase of the project or program life cycle – from design to initiation to closing.
+With expertise in various knowledge areas, initiatives can be completed within scope, on time, on budget, and with high quality execution – expediting results.
 Key areas of focus also include communication plans, risk mitigation, and stakeholder management.

 Solution: Change Management is a structured approach for influencing the choices and behaviors of individuals and teams and for successfully moving from a current state to a future state.
 Change Management tools and techniques enable commitment for change and ensure smooth transitions and sustainment over time.
 Change Management can be viewed from those implementing change and from those impacted by the change; both may require a change management plan.
 Change Management guides management of impact on people, processes, systems, and culture within an organization.
 This is crucial for successful implementation of changes.